Carreau/phd-dissertation/parts/part1.rst

     :alt: Nothing
     :width: 80%

-    Effect of reconstituted actin cortex attachment to liposomes membrane under constraint generated by myosin filaments.
-On week attachment the actin network ruptures thus leading to a "peeling" of the actin cortex.
+    Effect of reconstituted actin cortex attachment to a liposome membrane under constraint generated by myosin filaments.
+On weak attachment the actin network ruptures thus leading to a "peeling" of the actin cortex.
 With stronger attachment the actin cortex can sustain higher stress, until the underlying liposome ruptures ("Crushing").
 Adapted from :cite:`Carvalho2013`